shivangi1312/HR-Analytics/README.md

 Created a "HR Analytics " Dashboard in Power Bi where the problem statement was to understand the working preference of people in a company, how many people are working from Office and how many are Working from Home.
-Datasets were provided by the #Codebasics team where the data was for 3 months ie April, May and June.

 📌 Action Plan: